 Aeration is always beneficial, even to an already healthy lawn.
 We recommend aeration for lawns that have been laid on mainly clay surfaces.
 It is effective on previously neglected lawns that were not properly watered or cut.
 Aeration can also be helpful to any lawn that doesn’t seem to grow at a normal rate or turn green even after being fertilized.
 It is not recommended for lawns with a high sand content, unless the sand is heavily compacted.

 Fiesta is a liquid selective herbicide (Reg.
 NO. 29535 P.C.P Act) that is derived from iron.
 Fiesta has no odour, works quickly and in cool weather, and becomes rainfast in 3 hours.

 Dethatching is done with a machine that cuts vertically into the grass to loosen and remove dead grass buildup.
 The removed thatch is then raked by hand, bagged in clear garbage bags and left at the curb.
 This process is typically done in the fall and is quite traumatic for the grass, taking several weeks to recover.
 Dethatching is not recommended in the spring, as the ground is usually too soft and may cause damage.

 Minimal effect on quack and crab grasses.
 If infestation is heavy, we recommend removing the weeds by hand.
 Be sure to pull the entire root and then reseed for the best results.

 Effective: Clovers and Plantains

 Provides control for black medics, clovers, plantains, and many creeping weeds.
-Multiple applications are sometimes required best results.
-If infestation is heavy, overseeding (link to complete program page, anchor to overseeding upgrade) is recommended to achieve lasting results.
+Multiple applications are sometimes required for best results.
+If infestation is heavy, over-seeding is recommended to achieve lasting results.

 Most Effective: Dandelions and Thistle